 Mesa is a large city located in the state of Arizona.
 With a population of 471,825 people and 123 constituent neighborhoods, Mesa is the third largest community in Arizona.

-Mesa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Mesa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mesa are a mix of both white- and blue-collar jobs.
 Overall, Mesa is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mesa who work in office and administrative support (16.07%), sales jobs (11.76%), and management occupations (8.21%).

 Also of interest is that Mesa has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Mesa are slightly better educated than the national average of 21.84% for all cities and towns, with 24.87% of adults in Mesa having a bachelor's degree or advanced degree.
+The education level of Mesa citizens is a little higher than the average for US cities and towns: 24.87% of adults in Mesa have at least a bachelor's degree.

 The per capita income in Mesa in 2010 was $24,724, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $98,896 for a family of four.
 However, Mesa contains both very wealthy and poor people as well.

 Mesa is an extremely ethnically-diverse city.
 The people who call Mesa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mesa residents report their race to be White, followed by Black or African-American.
 Mesa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.58% of the city’s residents.
 Important ancestries of people in Mesa include English, Irish, Italian, and French .

 The most common language spoken in Mesa is English.
 Other important languages spoken here include Spanish and German.